So you’re ready to clean your deck?

 What about brightener?

 To add a further layer of confusion, you can also apply “deck brightener” to decking after cleaner or stripper has been used.
 Brightener restores the pH of wood to neutral.
 Keeping wood at a low pH can detrimentally affect it.
-The acids in cleaners, for instance, will often lower the pH of decking, which can change its structure in the long-term, making it more prone to warping and rot.
+The high alkaline level of cleaners (and strippers) will often lower the pH of decking, which can change its structure in the long-term, making it more prone to warping and rot.

 Deck cleaner comes in an array of concentrations and will need to be diluted prior to application.
 All products will use bleach of some kind.
 Let’s take a look at some key features that you should make sure are included in a deck cleaner before buying it…